Exterran Production Grows 24% with Miller PipeWorx Welding System | MillerWelds

 An all-in-one welding system

-As the Exterran Brittmoore facility looks to expand volume and grow its footprint, an investment in additional PipeWorx welding systems will be part of the plan.
+As the Exterran Brittmoore facility looks to expand volume and grow its footprint, an investment in additional PipeWorx welding systems is part of the plan.

 “I don’t think you could talk to anybody in our shop and find anybody who doesn’t believe we’ve made a huge step forward in our capabilities with the Miller equipment and the PipeWorx specifically,” Ehricke says.

-As cycle times and lead times improve, it gives the Exterran Brittmoore production facility a competitive edge, in an industry where time to delivery is essential.
+As cycle times and lead times improve, it gives the production facility a competitive edge.

 “We wanted to have world-class equipment, and the Miller PipeWorx really stood out to us as that,” Koprivnak says.
 “What it provided us was a piece of equipment that was an all-in-one package.”